wcyuan/nyc_restaurant_grades/Info.md

 ----------------------------
   dev_appserver.py [--port=<port>] <path>

-Path is the path to the directory containing the app.
-Port defaults to 8080.
+where <path> is the path to the directory containing the app.
+Port defaults to 8080.  e.g.

+  dev_appserver.py nyc_restaurant_grades/

+Access the server at http://localhost:8080/

 Uploading to production
 -----------------------
+  appcfg.py --oauth2 --noauth_local_webserver --no_cookies update <path>

+where <path> is the path to the directory containing the app, e.g.

   appcfg.py --oauth2 --noauth_local_webserver --no_cookies update nyc_restaurant_grades/

+This will display a url for a page where you can give appcfg.py access to your account.
+It will then prompt for a secret key.
+If you point a browser to the url, and verify the access, it will send you to a page containing that secret key.
+Copy it and paste it back in the waiting terminal.
+The upload will continue, and it will check to make sure it succeeded.
+It usually takes about a minute.

 Todo
 ----